turingschool/front-end-curriculum/projects/module-1/hang-in-there.md

   - Commits are large and do not effectively communicate the progression of the application.
   - Team uses PRs but do not review code before merging into the main branch
   - During evaluations with PM, all teammates can speak to the purpose and functionality of any/every line of code.
+  - Branches are sometimes used for individual features
   - There is a 20% disparity in code contributions between teammates
   - README is brief and does not provide full context for the project